Learn How to Stop These 3 Bad Financial Habits

 You might be tempted to spend bonuses, tax returns and other windfalls on vacations or shopping sprees when you know you’re already allocating a certain amount to your nest egg.
 However, don’t get tricked into the mindset that extra cash should burn a hole in your pocket just because you are already contributing to retirement savings.

 Find a balance between steadily contributing to savings and enjoying life.
-Know that you can always stash some extra cash away in a 401(k) (the max contribution limit is $18,000/year for people under 50), in an IRA or in a rainy day fund.
+Know that you can always stash some extra cash away in a 401k (the max contribution limit is $18,500/year for people under 50 in 2018), in an IRA or in a rainy day fund.
 You never know when it will come in handy!

 Have you recently moved, started a new job, got married or had children?
 These are examples of times when it is important to check in on your financial plan and make sure your retirement savings strategies are appropriate for how your life has changed.
-As I pointed out in my blog post about the outdated three-legged stool of retirement analogy, personal savings are the cornerstone of your retirement and it’s up to YOU to take charge.
+It’s your retirement and it’s up to you to take charge.

 While some of these milestones in life can be overwhelming, it’s important to ask yourself: What can I afford to save?
 There is certainly a domino effect to outdated savings strategies that don’t reflect your current and future life and those in it.
 If you don’t take the opportunity to revise how you save now, you could be missing out on keeping hard-earned dollars down the road.